Relations among higher Whitehead maps: Proof of main theorem

 where the first map is induced by the product $f \times g$ and the second map is induced by the fold $\nabla \colon X \vee X \longrightarrow X$.

 The relative Whitehead product has the properties of naturality and bilinearity, see~\cite{BlakersMassey53}, analogously with the Whitehead product.
 It also satisfies the following.
-Let $\partial \colon \pi_n(X,A) \longrightarrow \pi_{n-1}(A)$ denote the boundary operator in the long exact sequence
+Let $\partial \colon \pi_n(X,A) \longrightarrow \pi_{n-1}(A)$ denote the boundary operator in the long exact sequence for the pair $(X,A)$

 Then